Trojan Knights: Trojan Knights in the 2000s

 The Knights have gained national visibility as a result of their activities during each fall's football season.
 Knights have been featured on ESPN's College GameDay body-painting with the school colors and letters spelling out messages.
 More recently, they gained national attention when caught on camera while Anav Saxena (painted with the letter "G") was using the bathroom, leaving just the letters "Fiht On!"
 Saxena swiftly hurried back, but not before the incident had made it onto ESPN and a number of other news sources.

 The Knights are also involved in various "rivalry week" activities surrounding the annual game against UCLA.
 The Knights stand guard night and day at the base of USC's Tommy Trojan Statue, a common target of past UCLA pranks, for the week prior to the game and organize an annual bonfire at which a representation of the UCLA Bruin mascot is burned.
 In recent years, the Knights have taken to wrapping Tommy Trojan in cellophane, and to building a doghouse around the George Tirebiter statue.

 The Knights also guard the Victory Bell on game days, and ring it after touchdowns during the first three quarters of all home games when it is in USC possession.

 Beyond their work as a spirit organization, the Knights participate at many on- and off-campus events and causes at USC.
 The Knights work alongside their sister organization, the USC Helenes, as well as other USC student organizations, fraternities, sororities and athletic teams at USC's annual "Swim With Mike" philanthropy event.
 According to the group's website, they also host other social and philanthropic events including an annual Fall philanthropy fundraiser known as "Tirebiter Run" that raises funds for the "Keep Kids Safe" campaign of "A Better LA".
 In addition, Knights work as volunteer staff during various university-hosted events.

+In 2022, the Trojan Knights became a gender-inclusive organization and opened their membership to women.